Keypads and Card Readers

 Below are some descriptions of the card readers available.

-- The magnetic stripe reader uses a sensor that reads the magnetic oxide stripe laminated to the back of the card.
-The information is compared to the information stored in the reader or on a remote system.
-Some readers include a key cylinder lock in case of power failure.
-This card is inexpensive to produce, holds more information than a bar code and is easy to program.
-However, they tend to wear, be misread, and the data can be stolen by devices made for that purpose.
+• The magnetic stripe reader uses a sensor that reads the magnetic oxide stripe laminated to the back of the card.
+The information is compared to stored in the reader or a remote system.
+Some readers include a crucial cylinder lock in case of power failure.
+This card is inexpensive to produce, holds more information than a bar code, and is easy to program.
+However, they tend to be worn and misread, and devices can steal the data for that purpose.

-- The barcode reader reads barcodes, each made up of a series of alternating dark and light, thin and wide stripes that are read by an optical scanner.
+• The barcode reader reads barcodes, each made up of alternating dark and light, thin and wide stripes read by an optical scanner.
 Their organization is determined by the barcode protocol selected.
-This technology is also inexpensive, and credentials are easy to generate and print on cards or other items.
-However, it’s simplicity also makes it very susceptible to fraud.
+This technology is inexpensive, and credentials are easy to generate and print on cards or other items.
+However, its simplicity also makes it very susceptible to fraud.

-- The RFID proximity card reader radiates an electric field around itself that picks up the code on the card that comes into its proximity.
-Each card has a facility code and a user code, like your bank checks have.
+• The RFID proximity card reader radiates an electric field around itself that picks up the code on the card that comes into its proximity.
+Each card has a facility and user codes similar to your bank checks.
 The card cannot be erased and can be read even when in the user’s pocket or purse.
-However, since there is no centralized system that controls the numbers, it is not impossible for different companies to have the same codes.
-Consequently, manufacturers have created their own formats that they control and issue.
+However, since no centralized system controls the numbers, different companies can have the same codes.
+Consequently, manufacturers have created the formats that they hold and issue.

-- The smart card reader has an embedded read/write microprocessor and memory chip and, like a computer, can do what it’s programmed to do.
+• The intelligent card reader has an embedded read/write microprocessor and memory chip and, like a computer, can do what it’s programmed to do.
 Thus, it can do more than access control.
 The smart card used for access control is contactless, using radio technology with a higher frequency than the proximity card.
-Consequently, it transfers more data, reads cards that are in the user’s pocket or purse, and can read several cards at ones.
-Criminals can tamper with the readers when they are manufactured or before they are delivered and harvest information from them after they are in use.
+Consequently, it transfers more data, reads cards in the user’s pocket or purse, and can read several cards simultaneously.
+Criminals can tamper with the readers when they are manufactured or before they are delivered and harvest information from them after use.

-- The Biometric reader recognizes and identifies an individual’s fingerprints, hand, iris, voice and face by comparing them to stored ID templates.
+• The Biometric reader identifies an individual’s fingerprints, hand, iris, voice, and face by comparing them to stored ID templates.
 Some readers can store 50,000 ID templates.
 Other readers refer the biometric ID to templates stored at a central server.
-If the person is found in the memory bank, his or her identity is assessed for access level.
+If the person is found in the memory bank, their identity is assessed for access level.
 Based on the permissions for that level, the door hardware either unlocks or remains locked.
-These readers eliminate the need for cards (which can be stolen, lost or barrowed), or for remembering PIN numbers.
-However, to expedite the process, most biometric readers work together with cards or pins, to skip the ID search (most searches process 2,000 to 3,000 matches per second) and go directly to the comparison.
-Since most smart cards have plenty of memory, they can be used to store biometric ID templates as well.
+These readers eliminate the need for cards (which can be stolen, lost, or borrowed) or for remembering PINs.
+However, to expedite the process, most biometric readers work with cards or pins to skip the ID search (most searches process 2,000 to 3,000 matches per second) and go directly to the comparison.
+Since most intelligent cards have plenty of memory, they can also store biometric ID templates.

-If you have questions about a possible access control system for your premises and your premises happen to be in the Denver metropolitan area, why not give us a call at 303-408-2702, or EMAILus.
+If you have questions about a possible access control system for your premises and your premises are in the Denver metropolitan area, why not call us at 720-72-1867 or EMAIL us?
 You can also ask for a free estimate using the Get Free Estimate form at the right of the slider at the top of this page. we have earned a continuous A+ rating with the Denver Metropolitan Better Business Bureau.